 Amidst such spiralling expenses, second-timers might settle for an HDB unit that doesn’t really meet their requirements and forego the chance of owning an ideal home, in a bid to control costs.

 Dealing with the Inconvenience of Moving Several Times

 Moving your furniture and stuff entails a huge amount of work and expenses, much so for those who have bought a second HDB flat.
 That’s really a hassle not only if you live alone, but also for those who have to look after their elderly parents or young children.

-The objective of this rule is to reduce to amount you need to borrow, to keep your finances healthy and prevent your home from getting foreclosed.
+The objective of this rule is to reduce the amount you need to borrow, keep your finances healthy, and prevent your home from getting foreclosed.

 Those who have previously acquired government-subsidised housing – new HDB flats bought from HDB as well as DBSS units or ECs purchased from a private developer – need to pay a resale levy if they buy a second subsidised home from HDB.
 The objective of this rule is to ensure an equitable sharing of government subsidies between first-time buyers and second-timers.

 Basically, the amount of resale levy that needs to be paid depends on the type of unit sold and the category of housing grant obtained before.

 The Enhanced Contra Facility (ECF) was jointly introduced by the HDB and CPF Board with the aim to reduce the inconveniences faced by second-timers, by making sure you already have a new home to move into once you complete the sale.